pyinfra-dev/pyinfra/docs/modules/apt.rst

 + **force**: whether to force the package install by passing `--force-yes` to apt

 Note:
-    when installing, ``apt-get install -f`` will be run to install any unmet dependencies
+    When installing, ``apt-get install -f`` will be run to install any unmet dependencies.

 URL sources with ``present=False``:
-    if the ``.deb`` file isn't downloaded, pyinfra can't remove any existing package as the file won't exist until mid-deploy
+    If the ``.deb`` file isn't downloaded, pyinfra can't remove any existing package as the file won't exist until mid-deploy.

 :code:`apt.key`